Yes, Delta-9 gummies expire over time. But when we talk about a THC edible “going bad,” we can be talking about two different things:

 If you left the jar in a hot car, the gummies likely melted together into one giant, sticky block.
 Do not eat the blob.

 When gummies melt, the THC pools randomly.
-If you bite off a chunk, you might get 0 mg of THC, or you might accidentally eat 100 mg of THC in a single bite.
-It is a dosing nightmare.
+If you bite off a chunk, you might get 0 mg of THC, or you might accidentally eat 100 mg of THC in a small bite.

 How to Store Your Stash for Maximum Shelf Life